rashee1997/ai-wallgen/README.md

 # AI Wallpaper Generator 🎨

-A powerful command-line tool that generates and sets beautiful wallpapers using AI generation (via Google's Imagen 3) and popular image providers like Unsplash and Pexels.
+A powerful Python script that generates stunning desktop wallpapers using Google's Imagen 3 model via the Gemini API, or fetches high-quality images from Unsplash and Pexels.

 ## ✨ Features